GavinRay97/hasura-ci-cd-action/README.md

 The functionality lives inside of `entrypoint.sh` as a single bash script and is well-commented for those curious.

+Currently only works with a single database tagged as `default` in your metadata

 ## Inputs

 ```yaml